nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1. Actor requests to list tasks
 2. System show a list of tasks
-3. Actor requests to mark a task specified by its index in the list as completed
+3. Actor inputs index of the task to be marked
 4. System updates the task
 5. System shows a feedback message (“Task <index> is marked as completed”) and hides the marked task.
 6. Use case ends